 As you age, you’re more susceptible to a shingles outbreak.
 This outbreak is caused by a reactivation of the previously dormant chickenpox virus.

-Shingles are a reactivation of the same virus that caused chickenpox.
-Therefore, you need to have had exposure to VZV earlier in life.
+Shingles is a reactivation of the same virus that caused chickenpox.
+To get it, you need to have had exposure to VZV earlier in life.
+Reactivation generally occurs because of a dip in the immune system due to aging, exposure to other diseases, or medication.

-Chickenpox tends to be more prevalent in children and is transmitted very quickly through groups.
-Even so, it’s still a real risk for adults.
-Chickenpox is a highly infectious disease that can spread to about 90 percent of unvaccinated household contacts of a person who has it.
+Chickenpox tends to be more prevalent in children but can still be a risk for adults.
+Chickenpox is highly infectious.
+It often spreads to about

 Risk factors for adults

-You’re at higher risk for contracting chickenpox if:
+If you’ve never had chickenpox, you’re at higher risk for contracting it if:

 - you live with unvaccinated children

-- you’ve touched the rash on a person who has it
+- you touch the rash on a person who has chickenpox or the fluid from a shingles blister

-- you’ve touched something a person with chickenpox has used recently
+- you touch something a person with chickenpox has used recently

-You’re at higher risk of experiencing complications from chickenpox if:
+You’re at higher risk of complications from chickenpox if:

 - you’re pregnant and have never had chickenpox

-When adults develop chickenpox, they may notice flu-like symptoms before the rash.
-Adults actually may have stronger a reaction to chickenpox than children.
+When adults develop chickenpox, they may have flu-like symptoms before the rash appears.
+Adults and adolescents are more likely to have life threatening complications from chickenpox than children are.

-- work in an industry that might have higher exposure to chickenpox, like healthcare or teaching
+- work in an industry that might have higher exposure to chickenpox, like healthcare or education

 - are pregnant